This post is also available in: Japanese

 All the Japanese business people resident in the UK with whom I have spoken want Britain to stay in the European Union.
 However, they are afraid to speak out, for fear that this would seem like foreigners trying to interfere in domestic politics.
 It is going to be up to British businesspeople like me, whose companies are active across the European Union, to make the case.
 It cannot just be about jobs for the UK, but also Britain’s image globally, and how it will be damaged by “Little Englander” isolationism.
 If we do not seem to want to play our part in globalisation, to be influential and proactive, the global players will take their ball elsewhere.

-This article appears in Pernille Rudlin’s latest book “Shinrai: Japanese Corporate Integrity in a Disintegrating Europe” available as a paperback and Kindle ebook on Amazon.
+This article was originally published in September 2013 in the Nikkei Weekly.
+It also appears in Pernille Rudlin’s latest book “Shinrai: Japanese Corporate Integrity in a Disintegrating Europe” available as a paperback and Kindle ebook on Amazon.

 For more content like this, subscribe to the free Rudlin Consulting Newsletter. 最新の在欧日系企業の状況については無料の月刊Rudlin Consulting ニューズレターにご登録ください。